Yes Tor

 Yes Tor /ˈjɛs/ is the second highest point on Dartmoor, Devon, South West England, at 619 m above sea level.
-It is one of only two wholly English peaks south of the Peak District National Park—the other being nearby High Willhays—that are above 2000 ft.
+It is one of only three wholly English peaks south of the Peak District National Park—the other two being the nearby High Willhays, and Black Hill in Herefordshire—that are above 2000 ft.
 The name means "eagle's tor", from Old English earnes torr.

-It lies within a British Army firing range and safe access is only possible on days or nights when firing is not taking place, as per the current Dartmoor Firing Notice.
+Because the summit lies within an active British Army firing range, public access is strictly regulated and permitted only on days or nights when firing is not taking place, as per the current Dartmoor Firing Notice.

 Yes Tor is 2 m lower than the nearby High Willhays.